 - Subscribers.
 By supplying their personal details, these people have given you permission to communicate with them actively.

 - Members and evangelists.
-These people have made an economic commitment to you (in time and money) and they actively promote your organisation to their peers, family and friends.
+These people have made an economic commitment to you (in time and money) and they actively promote your organization to their peers, family, and friends.

 Understand your audience

 To approach a sponsor you need a clear understanding of who your audience is.